michiwerner/acr-cleanup/README.md

 ### Installation / Deployment

 Before you can deploy this Function App to Azure, you will first need to create an Azure Function App in the Azure Portal or via the Azure CLI / Powershell Az Module.
-As runtime, choose Node.js in version 14 LTS.
-For the plan, in most cases Consumption will be the right choice since the cleanup functions will only run a few times a day.
-This is not true, though, if you either set the schedule for the scheduled cleanup to run very often (not recommended), or have a high number of image push events that trigger the cleanup-on-image-push function.
-In these cases, choosing a different plan option might help you avoid high costs.
-After creating the Funtion App, __enable its system-assigned managed identity__.
+As runtime, choose .NET Core 3.1.
+For the plan, choose Consumption on Windows.
+In most cases Consumption will be the right choice since the cleanup function will only run once or a few times per day.
+If you want to see logs, you will also want to create an Application Insights instance in the Function App creation process.

+After creating the Function App, __enable its system-assigned managed identity__.

+For the actual deployment of this function you can go the manual or automatic way.

+#### Automatic Deployment

+With this deployment type, your Azure Function App will get the source from the GitHub repository, install required npm packages, and deploy the result to the production slot.
+Plus: If you want to update the app in the future, there is a handy Sync button available that will trigger a fresh deployment with the current code from GitHub.

+To set this up, go to the Deployment Center, choose the External Git Code Source option, fill in https://github.com/michiwerner/acr-cleanup.git as the repository, and set branch to main.
+Then just hit the Save button and the app will trigger a deployment.

+#### Manual Deployment

-The next step is to either download the contents of this repository or clone them:
+The first step is to either download the contents of this repository or clone them:
 `git clone https://github.com/michiwerner/acr-cleanup.git`

 For the actual deployment of the code - both first-time setup and updates - one of the easiest ways is to use Visual Studio Code.
 If you choose this option, please refer to https://docs.microsoft.com/en-us/azure/developer/javascript/tutorial/tutorial-vscode-serverless-node-deploy-hosting for a comprehensive guide.